 If granted an exemption, students will be required* to:

 *These requirements are subject to change based upon available and emerging epidemiological evidence and the overall burden of disease related to COVID-19 transmission on our campus and in our region.

 Where the exemption from vaccination necessitates an accommodation for a disability or medical condition, Fort Lewis College will engage in an interactive process with the student to determine which reasonable accommodations may be available for students to maintain participation in College programs.
-More information about Fort Lewis College accommodations process is available on the Disability Services website.
+More information about Fort Lewis College accommodations process is available on the Accessibility Resource Center website.

 Where the exemption from vaccination necessitates an accommodation based on a religious or personal belief or practice, Fort Lewis College will engage in an interactive process with the student to determine which reasonable accommodations may be available for students to maintain participation in College programs.
 More information about Fort Lewis College accommodations process is available in the Guidelines on Non-Discrimination on the Basis of Religion or by contacting the Equal Opportunity Coordinator, 192 Education/Business Hall (970) 247-7182.

 Students shall complete and submit the Medical Exemption Form (signed by a medical doctor, doctor of osteopathic medicine, advanced practice nurse, or delegated physician's assistant) to the Fort Lewis College Health Center’s secure portal.

 Students shall complete and submit the Non-medical Exemption Form to the Fort Lewis College Health Center’s secure portal.